Schmid7k/s-for-security/website/content/posts/general/howtosetupkali.md

 Now you can start the VM from within VirtualBox and after a few seconds you should be presented with Kali's login screen.

-Here is where we can input the default credentials _kali/kali_ given to us earlier to log into the machine.
+Here is where you can input the default credentials _kali/kali_ given to you earlier to log into the machine.

 Now this is where to real fun begins!